Ronenii/TodoServer/README.md

 Method: **GET**

-Returns the total number of TODOs in the system, according to the given filter.

 Query Parameter: **status**.
 Value: ALL, PENDING, LATE, DONE (in capital case only).

+Returns the total number of TODOs in the system, according to the given filter.

 **4) Get TODOs data**
 `/todo/content`

 Method: **GET**

+Query Parameter: **status**.
+Value: ALL, PENDING, LATE, DONE

+Query Parameter: **sortBy**.
+Value: ID, DUE_DATE, TITLE
+			Note: This is an optional query parameter.
+It does not have to appear.

 The response will be a json array.
 The array will hold json objects that describe a single todo.
 Each TODO object holds: